Macarious-GK/DevSecOps_Self_Intern/helm-chart/helm.md

 #### Hooks
 - we use hooks to apply some action before update or delete like taking a backup of Database
 - EX: pre/post-upgrade, pre/post-rollback, pre/post-install, pre/post-delete
-- This action is using k8s resourse kind `Job` to do some script EX: `backup.sh`
+- This action is using k8s resource kind `Job` to do some script EX: `backup.sh`
-- we use annotation to make helm run this before appling the action like 'upgrade our app'
+- we use annotation to make helm run this before applying the action like 'upgrade our app'
 - In case we have multiple actions we define weight "-999" --> "999"
-- we also define an action to this Job after complete its work by fail or success usin annotation
+- we also define an action to this Job after complete its work by fail or success using annotation
 ```yaml
 apiVersion: batch/v1
 kind: Job